 In March 2010, we signed a strategic product licensing, manufacturing, co-marketing, and collaborative research and development agreement with Target Discovery Inc. ("TDI"), a related party.
 Under the terms of the agreement, we have been licensed by TDI to manufacture and sell a highly innovative line of chemicals used in the preparation of tissues for scientific analysis ("TDI reagents").
 The TDI reagents were designed for use in combination with our pressure cycling technology.
 The companies believe that the combination of PCT and the TDI reagents can fill an existing need in life science research for an automated method for rapid extraction and recovery of intact, functional proteins associated with cell membranes in tissue samples.
-We did not incur any royalty obligation under this agreement in 2017 or 2016.
+We did not incur any royalty obligation under this agreement in 2018 or 2017.

 In April 2012, we signed a non-exclusive license agreement with TDI to grant the non-exclusive use of our pressure cycling technology.
-We recorded \$30,000 and \$20,000 of minimum royalty income in 2017 and 2016, respectively.
 We executed an amendment to this agreement on October 1, 2016 wherein we agreed to pay a monthly fee of \$1,400 for the use of a lab bench, shared space and other utilities, and \$2,000 per day for technical support services as needed.
+The agreement requires TDI to pay the Company a minimum royalty fee of \$40,000 in 2018 and \$50,000 in 2019.